JCNA9029/arduino_lab/Laboratory_Exams/Midterm/README.md

 # Midterm Laboratory Exam

 This project implements a dual-mode light monitoring system.
-It allows the user to switch between an Automatic Mode—which uses fixed environmental presets—and a Manual Mode—where the user can calibrate sensitivity thresholds in real-time through the Serial Monitor.
+It allows the user to switch between an Automatic Mode, which uses fixed environmental presets, and a Manual Mode, where the user can calibrate sensitivity thresholds in real-time through the Serial Monitor.

 **Objective**: To create a flexible light-sensing interface that supports remote configuration and real-time adjustments.